By Aryn Lloyd, ACE Certified Health Coach, Rock Valley Physical Therapy

 There are also many QC running groups with weekly running meet-ups, and local races often supporting a charitable or worthy cause.

 Many races are adding in more fun and adventure including Color Runs, inflatable fun runs, and adventure races.
-Check the Cornbelt Running Club’s race calendar to find many local races.
-Also, you can inquire about running programs at your local running club or fitness store.

 Use Your Couch Time to Plan!